 If the immune system of an individual reacts abnormally to a common substance in the environment, an allergic response occurs.
-The substance that triggers the response is called an allergen which causes an inflammatory response in the body that can range from mild to life-threatening.
+Generally, the substance that triggers the response is called an allergen which causes an inflammatory response in the body that can range from mild to life-threatening.
 Globally, individuals who are suffering from allergies continue to increase.

 Based on studies, allergies are now considered as a healthcare problem.
 The factors that increased allergies all over the world include genetic components, pollution and even hygiene.
 Allergic reactions can be caused by various allergens but are usually categorized in three – contact allergies, ingested allergies and inhaled allergies.
 As part of any first aid course, learning about allergies and how to deal with them is important.

 Food allergy or food hypersensitivity is basically a type of food intolerance where individuals have an abnormal reaction to certain foods.
 The food allergies are most often due to nuts, cow’s milk, fruit and eggs.

 The symptoms of food allergies can be mild such as the case with hives which manifest after eating certain foods.
 Majority of individuals with allergies have high levels of immunoglobulin IgE in their bloodstream.
 The IgE binds to the allergen and adheres to the mast cells in the skin.
 These mast cells release histamine which triggers the release of fluid that causes the itchy, red and inflamed skin (hives).
 Severe symptoms of ingested allergies include vomiting, abdominal cramps and diarrhea accompanied with rash, swelling of eyes or lips.
 In rare cases, it can lead to anaphylactic shock that is an abrupt and extreme allergic reaction that can lead to death.